allanino/allanino.github.io/_posts/2014-07-09-do-you-know-sci-hub.md

 ## Chrome extension

 To make it even easier, I created a Chrome extension to do the job of appending ".sci-hub.org" for us.

 You can [install it via Chrome store].

 To use, just go to the article's page you want to access and click the extension button.

 EDIT: A friend of mine asked for the extension's code, so here is a link to its [Github repo].

+EDIT 2: The extension got removed from Chrome Store in October 29, 2015.
+I got an email with some explanations, including that they "don't allow products or services that facilitate unauthorized access to content on websites, such as circumventing paywalls or logins restrictions.".
+So if you still want to use the plugin (note you don't need to), you can follow the instructions I added to the [Github repo] to load it from your machine.

 [Github repo]:https://github.com/allanino/sci-hub-fy
 [1]:http://infospace.ischool.syr.edu/2012/05/29/academic-journals-are-too-expensive-for-harvard-elsevier-is-mega-greedy-and-why-this-stinks-for-future-librarians/